 In 2018, Pain Australia conducted a survey of its members regarding medical cannabis.
 According to Pain Australia’s summary of the survey’s findings, “Many respondents explained they would prefer to use medicinal cannabis over prescription pain medications such as opioids, which carry side-effects and risk of death.”

-- Are the respondents correct that cannabis is safe?
+- Are the respondents correct that cannabis poses no risk of fatal overdose?
 Yes.

 - According to a 2017 meta-study by the USA’s National Academy of Sciences, Engineering, and Medicine: “Overall, the committee identified no study in which cannabis was determined to be the direct cause of overdose death” (p.
 235).
 That is: there is no scientific evidence that anyone, anywhere, at any time, has suffered an “overdose death” from cannabis.

 - An Australian study (Zahra 2020) claimed to identify 559 “cannabis-related” deaths in Australia between 2000 and 2018.
 However, by that study’s definition of a “cannabis-related death,” had any of the Australians killed by the 2002 Bali bombings recently smoked a joint, their deaths would have been counted as “cannabis-related,” despite their deaths having be caused by terrorism, not by cannabis.
 Does that make the study worthless?
 No. But it does call the entire study into question.